“Software is eating the world. But AI is going to eat software”

 - BioTech research using off-the-shelf AI solutions like IBM Watson or TensorFlow.

 - Developing AI image classification technology to look for early signs of tumours.

 How ForrestBrown can help BioTech companies

-ForrestBrown helps innovative companies, like those in the BioTech sector, optimise their R&D tax credit claims.
+ForrestBrown helps innovative companies, like those in the BioTech sector, claim R&D tax relief.
 This ensures they get the maximum benefit they are due whilst complying with HMRC rules.

 BioTech in the UK